Pascack Hills High School: Soccer

-In 2007, the girls soccer team, seeded 11th, won the North I, Group II state sectional championship with a 2–1 overtime win (4–2 on penalty kicks) over top-seeded River Dell Regional High School in the tournament final.
+In 2007, the girls soccer team, seeded 11th, won the North I, Group II state sectional championship with a 2–1 overtime win (4–2 on penalty kicks) over top-seeded River Dell High School in the tournament final.
 The win was the team's first sectional title.

 Other extracurricular activities

 Pascack Hills students can join the Pascack Valley Regional High School District robotics team, FIRST Robotics Competition team 1676.
 This team, commonly known as the "Pascack Pi-oneers," was founded in 2004.
 The team has won awards at many competitions, including the Newton/Hopper Division Engineering Inspiration Award at the FIRST World Championship in 2016 and World Champion at the FIRST St. Louis Championship in 2017.
 In 2015, the Pascack Pi-oneers were given Academic Varsity Status by the Pascack Valley Regional District Board of Education.

 Among the other activities are an award-winning theater program, highlighting the acting, singing and dancing talents of the Pascack Hills Players.
 The troupe has performed Rent, Chicago, and Curtains among others.
 In 2021, Yemie Woo won the Paper Mill Playhouse Rising Star Award for Best Performance by an Actress for “Fabulous Baby” from Sister Act.

+In addition, there is a student-run news organization, known as the "Trailblazer", which reports on topical events worldwide, with a focus on local/state events.